-8.1 Members and Officers will not, without the agreement of the author, copy a communication, whether physical or electronic, from a member of the public (including MPs, AMs or MEPs) or Member to another Member or to any other third party.
-This is not intended to restrict the normal sharing of correspondence by Officers with each other and their managers in order to respond to and handle that communication.
+8.1 Members and employees will not, without the agreement of the author, copy a communication, whether physical or electronic, from a member of the public (including MPs, AMs or MEPs) or member to another member or to any other third party.
+This is not intended to restrict the normal sharing of correspondence by employees with each other and their managers in order to respond to and handle that communication.

-8.2 Most correspondence between Officers or from Officers to Members will be open and may be copied as a part of the normal arrangements for dealing with the matter within it.
-Members and Officers may from time to time raise matters confidentially with each other and such confidences shall be respected.
+8.2 Most correspondence between employees or from employees to members will be open and may be copied as a part of the normal arrangements for dealing with the matter within it.
+Members and employees may from time to time raise matters confidentially with each other and such confidences shall be respected.

-8.3 It may be necessary or appropriate for an Officer to discuss the content of a confidential communication with a Member, particularly where political consultation is required before action is taken under Officer delegated powers.
-In these circumstances, the communication should not be copied or shown to another Member or the identity of the author revealed without the express permission of that author.
+8.3 It may be necessary or appropriate for an employee to discuss the content of a confidential communication with a member, particularly where political consultation is required before action is taken under employee delegated powers.
+In these circumstances, the communication should not be copied or shown to another member or the identity of the author revealed without the express permission of that author.

-8.4 Official communications on behalf of the Council should be sent in the name of the appropriate Officer, rather than in the name of a Member.
-It may be appropriate in certain circumstances (e.g. representations to a Government Minister or Assembly Secretary) for a communication to appear in the name of a Member, but this should be the exception rather than the norm.
-Communications which, for example, create obligations or give instructions on behalf of the Council should never be sent out in the name of a Member.
+8.4 Official communications on behalf of the Council should be sent in the name of the appropriate employee, rather than in the name of a member.
+It may be appropriate in certain circumstances (e.g. representations to a Government Minister or Assembly Secretary) for a communication to appear in the name of a member, but this should be the exception rather than the norm.
+Communications which, for example, create obligations or give instructions on behalf of the Council should never be sent out in the name of a member.

-8.5 Members and Officers need to meet or speak to discuss Council business.
-Officers will often keep a written note of such meetings as an aide memoire.
+8.5 Members and employees need to meet or speak to discuss Council business.
+Employees will often keep a written note of such meetings as an aide memoire.
 Sometimes a more formal note of the discussion will be prepared such as a confirmatory email or minutes.
-Such record keeping is to be expected, and is normally taken to be agreed.
-Covert recording of meetings or conversations should not take place.
+Such record keeping is to be expected and is normally taken to be agreed.
+Covert recording of meetings or conversations must not take place.

-9.0 Specific Member/Officer Working Relations
+9.0 Specific member/employee Working Relations

-9.1 Members and Officers will not allow a working relationship to become so close or appear to be so close as to bring into question the Officer's ability to deal impartially with other members, political groups and other Officers.
-Where a member and an Officer have a close relationship (whether familial, social, business, emotional etc) its existence must be declared, through the relevant process for declaring interests, so that appropriate steps can be taken to ensure that the relationship does not
+9.1 Members and employees will not allow a working relationship to become so close or appear to be so close as to bring into question the employee's ability to deal impartially with other members, political groups and other employees.
+Where a member and an employee have a close relationship (whether familial, social, business, emotional etc) its existence must be declared, through the relevant process for declaring interests, so that appropriate steps can be taken to ensure that the relationship does not